NimaHatami99/MiniProjects/README.md

 The project explores feature extraction techniques including GLCM and LBP for image understanding tasks.
 The first part applies texture-based feature extraction and clustering methods for unsupervised semantic image segmentation.
 The second part uses LBP-based feature extraction combined with classification algorithms for fingerprint spoof detection.

+### 7. Image Segmentation Techniques

+Implementation of computer vision segmentation methods for extracting and separating regions of interest in images.

+The project explores active contour models for object boundary detection and image segmentation, along with threshold-based segmentation techniques.
+The implementation includes contour-based segmentation using active contours and automatic threshold selection using Otsu's method for separating foreground and background regions.